devilbox/docker-nginx-stable/README.md

    curl -k https://localhost
    ```

-### Act as a Reverse Proxy for NodeJS
+### 4. Act as a Reverse Proxy for NodeJS

-This example creates a Reverse Proxy for a NodeJS project.
+The following example proxies all HTTP requests to a NodeJS remote backend.
+You could also enable SSL on the webserver in order to access NodeJS via HTTPS.

+* **Vhost:** main (default)
+* **Backend:** Reverse Proxy

+> 🛈 No files need to be mounted into the webserver, as content is coming from the NodeJS server.

 1. Create a NodeJS application
    ```bash